mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 ~~~~~~~

 Sample
-  A file that has been created using the Elwin tab with an :math:`x` axis of
+  A file with extension *_eq.nxs* that has been created using the Elwin tab with an :math:`x` axis of
   :math:`Q`.
 Alternatively, a workspace may be provided.

 Single Input/Multiple Input